japila-books/spark-sql-internals/docs/physical-operators/SparkPlan.md

 `SparkPlan` is used to build a **physical query plan** (_query execution plan_).

-`SparkPlan` is a recursive data structure in Spark SQL's link:spark-sql-catalyst.adoc[Catalyst tree manipulation framework] and as such represents a single *physical operator* in a physical execution query plan as well as a *physical execution query plan* itself (i.e. a tree of physical operators in a query plan of a structured query).
+`SparkPlan` is a recursive data structure in Spark SQL's [Catalyst tree manipulation framework](../catalyst/index.md) and as such represents a single *physical operator* in a physical execution query plan as well as a *physical execution query plan* itself (i.e. a tree of physical operators in a query plan of a structured query).

 ![Physical Plan of Structured Query (i.e. Tree of SparkPlans)](../images/spark-sql-SparkPlan-webui-physical-plan.png)